Viscosity of an ionic liquid with APPLE&P

 Note

 In order to extract a reliable value for the viscosity the system must be well equilibrated.
 The short equilibration times proposed in this tutorial are only provided to enable the calculations on a desktop computer however, a realistic example would make use of a Linux cluster.
+The production MD simulation may take several days.

 Warning